Odd Man (comics)

 The Odd Man is a fictional comic book hero created by Steve Ditko.
-The character was intended to first appear in Shade, the Changing Man #9 but instead first appeared in Detective Comics #487 in December 1979.
+The character was intended to first appear in Shade, the Changing Man #9 but instead first appeared in Cancelled Comic Cavalcade #2 (September 1978) in a story that was later reprinted in Detective Comics #487 (December 1979).

 Fictional character biography

 Clay Stoner is a private detective living in River City.
 He has blue eyes and blond hair which changes to black hair when he acts as a vigilante wearing mismatched clothing under the name the Odd Man.
 He uses his wits and an elaborate series of gadgets to disorient and confuse his opponents.
 These include a weighted extended tie, a spray he developed which melts certain plastics, gloves that emit powder or smoke when he claps his hands together, and a slippery oil spray.
 He also has the ability to make his enemies black out, presumably through the use of one of his sprays or concoctions.

 Origin

 "He came from nowhere, garbed in a confused costume that would make a carnival clown blush with embar [sic].
 His weapons were absurd -- impossible!
 But somehow he became the terror of criminals, and everyone began to wonder ... who is the Odd Man?" (from "The Odd Man" by Steve Ditko, published in Detective Comics #487).